 These cookie dough protein bars take just 15 minutes to prepare and enjoy!
 All you need to make a batch of these delicious protein bars are:

 - Peanut Butter – Use natural, fresh, and drippy peanut butter or homemade peanut butter.
 It means that the ingredients listed on the jar should only include peanuts and salt.
 Don’t use peanut butter with added sugar or added oil.
+Find out how to pick vegan peanut butter.

 - Maple Syrup – You can use other liquid sweeteners as well.
 The best vegan liquid sweeteners are agave syrup, coconut nectar, or brown rice syrup for a low-GI option.